KirthiNadesn/Forensic-Workstation-Build-Memory-Analysis/README.md

 ```
 This confirms that olevba and related tools are available for analysis.

-## **Capturing Memory Dump**
+### **Capturing Memory Dump**
-To capture the memory of the Windows 10 VM:
+To capture the memory of the Windows 10 VM,

 1. Open AccessData FTK Imager.
-2. Select Capture Memory and save the file as memdump.mem.
+2. Select Capture Memory and save the file as memory_dump.mem.
 3. Verify completion.

 ## **Memory Analysis using Volatility**